Wheelchair Basketball Benefit

 NHTI's Annual Wheelchair Basketball Benefit is scheduled for Tuesday, January 27, 2015 at 4:00 pm in the Wellness Center Gym.
 This event is held to benefit the Zech DeVits Memorial Equipment Fund to support students with disabilities who are in need of assistive technology.
 Items awarded previously include digital recorders, voice-to-text software and text-to-voice software.

 Two teams of players compete in wheelchairs in an exciting, action-packed basketball game.
 The first team will be comprised of NHTI students who are taking part in the game as a dorm competition coordinated by Athletic Director Paul Hogan.
 The second team is comprised of players from Granite State Independent Living (GSIL) and NHTI faculty, administrators and staff.

-L-to-r: Beverly Boggess and Mindy Carlisle of NHTI Disabilities Services, and Mark Race of GSIL, a childhood friend and mentor of Zech DeVits, with a portait of Zech created by NHTI Visual Arts department head Susan Haas.
+L-to-r: Beverly Boggess and Mindy Carlisle of NHTI Accessibility Services, and Mark Race of GSIL, a childhood friend and mentor of Zech DeVits, with a portait of Zech created by NHTI Visual Arts department head Susan Haas.

 This year there will also be a special Wheelchair Basketball Kick-off Event on Tuesday January 20, from 12-2 pm in the Library.
 Stop by to see our exhibit, preview some of the donations for the Silent Auction, and enjoy some delicious refreshments!

 “Create a game … in 48 hours … with the world watching!”